noun: amanuensis; plural noun: amanuenses

 I had the pleasure and honor of working with Rodney from 2015 to 2018, during an amazing outpouring of 180 new tunes.
 Part amanuensis, part indexer, part project manager, and part co-editor with Sande Gillette, we worked toward readability and consistency in formatting the tunes.
 Anticipation was high as each new email arrived, and I looked forward to entering Rodney’s handwritten tunes into music software.

 What can I say about this amazing talent?
 What qualifies me to tell you what is so special about Rodney’s playing and his tunes?
 If you haven’t already heard his playing on CDs or at dances, get listening!
-The National Endowment for the Arts recognized him in 1983 as a “Master Fiddler” and the State of Maine honored him as Musician Laureate [check this].
+The National Endowment for the Arts recognized him in 1983 as a “Master Fiddler” and the State of New Hampshire honored him as Artist Laureate.
 I recognize his playing by the 8th bar of a tune: His virtuosity, his ornamentation, his variations on each tune, and the way his playing lifts my feet off the floor with each step of a dance.

 In 2005, Rodney Miller and his band Airdance played at my first-ever dance weekend, Northwest Passage Dance Camp, at Camp Namanu in the foothills west of Portland, Oregon.
 I was a newish dancer, and a baby fiddler, having played mostly wind instruments until then.
 The music, the dancing, and the jamming into the wee hours in Uncle Toby’s Cabin were delightful, and Rodney’s playing was front and center.
 He taught several of us his recently composed Cloud 9.
 I found the tune to be compelling, and although it was years beyond my fiddling ability, it continues to hold my interest now, many years later.
 Sande Gillette transcribed the tune, and in 2006, it was released on the Airdance recording of the same name.